Dre Campbell Farm

 Sand can also protect your onion bulbs and other alliums from this pest.

-Cover the soil around your plant seedlings with a layer of sand.
-It prevents female flies from laying eggs on the soil surface near the plants.
+Cover the soil around young onion plants with a layer of coarse sand.
+This can make it harder for female onion flies to lay their eggs near the stems.

 17. Control Weeds